hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 let toArray = a => a;
 ```

-Again, I try keep up the red-green spirit and write the least amount of code to pass the test.
+Again, we try to keep up the red-green spirit and write the least amount of code to pass a test.

 ## Adding values

-An empty collection is more or less covered, let’s add some values.
+An empty collection is more or less covered; let’s add values.

 ```reason
 // collection_test.re